 This split in the membership was a difficult time for UBC.
 The coming of Dr. John Shouse as pastor in 1980 and the prayers and faithfulness of the members who remained began a process of healing, renewed confidence, and growth in membership and ministries.

 Recent years have also seen changes in UBC’s ties with other Baptist bodies.
 During the decade of the ’90s, UBC became affiliated with the Alliance of Baptists, the Cooperative Baptist Fellowship, and the American Baptist Churches of the USA.
 In the fall of 1995, the Austin Baptist Association again expelled UBC, this time for ordaining a gay man as a deacon in 1994.
 In the fall of 1997 the church voted to disaffiliate with the Southern Baptist Convention because of ramifications of the fundamentalist takeover of that organization.
-UBC’s welcoming of homosexuals led, in February of 1998, to the Executive Board of the Baptist General Convention of Texas’ action to stop receiving mission funds from UBC and to request that the church remove mention of its affiliation with the BGCT from its publicity.
-In 2001 the church disaffiliated with the Cooperative Baptist Fellowship after that organization had taken an official position not to expend funds for organizations or causes that condoned or affirmed homosexual practices.
-UBC’s acceptance of homosexuals in the worship, work, and fellowship of the church has cost additional members but has also attracted others to take a stand with the congregation by becoming members.
+UBC’s welcoming of gay people led, in February of 1998, to the Executive Board of the Baptist General Convention of Texas’ action to stop receiving mission funds from UBC and to request that the church remove mention of its affiliation with the BGCT from its publicity.
+In 2001 the church disaffiliated with the Cooperative Baptist Fellowship after that organization had taken an official position not to expend funds for organizations or causes that condoned or affirmed LGBTQ+ people.
+UBC’s acceptance of LGBTQ+ people in the worship, work, and fellowship of the church has cost additional members but has also attracted others to take a stand with the congregation by becoming members.
 The church’s primary denominational affiliation is now with the American Baptist Churches of the USA.

 The history of the University Baptist Church of Austin illustrates that God indeed moves in mysterious (some might even say, at times, mischievous) ways to accomplish God’s will.
-In only a few more years, Austin’s Progressive Voice of Faith since 1908 will be celebrating its centennial of worship and ministry in the capital city of Texas.

-The pastors of UBC
+The senior pastors of UBC

 C. C. Pugh